Announcing the 2014 exhibition

 JULY 19 – Catskill Mt.
 House and North-South Lake (easy)

-AUGUST 16- Kaaterskill Falls and Catskill Mt House (moderate)
+AUGUST 16- SOLD OUT / Kaaterskill Falls and Catskill Mt House (moderate)

 SEPTEMBER 13- Catskill Mt.
 House and North-South Lake (easy)